Categories

 • High impact sport without inner core and pelvic floor strengthening first.

-So what can you do about it?
+What can you do about it?

 • Core exercises to reduce your abdominal separation, especially an exercise called a head lift which aims to ensure your pelvic floor muscles are switched on, your TA (deeper core muscle) is working and a slight head tilt to allow the outer abdominals to contract.
 Adding extra hand pressure to your muscles to push them closer together and down towards your spine.
 There is no bulging or doming from the tummy outwards!
-This is a key exercise of our New Mum Recovery Program which is so important given your best chance of recovering these muscles is within the first 8 weeks after birth.
+This is a key exercise of our New Mum Program which is so important given your best chance of recovering these muscles is within the first 8 weeks after birth.

 • Be careful with getting up from the chair or bed, use compression with a towel or your hands around your tummy for the first few weeks.